patarapolw/polv/_post/2021/05/digital-audio-workstation-setup.md

 - QSynth, with installed SoundFonts for MIDI.
 - Instead of Ardour, I use Rosegarden for audio mixing.
 - Rosegarden can edit WAV with Audacity, for WAV transformation.
+  - Oddly, I can't find a way for Rosegarden to render MIDI, but the can easily be fixed with Cadence Render.
 - Hydrogen drumkits, to generate MIDI for drums.
 - Both Rosegarden and Hydrogen have lots of examples and demos.
 - `pavucontrol` or PulseAudio Volume Control, if you need to tweak the loudness.